Sarwa Review 2026

 Sarwa does not clearly list a full free plan in this catalog entry.
 Review its current pricing page before signing up.

-Sarwa scores 4.5 overall, while Musaffa scores 4.7 in this catalog.
+Sarwa scores 4.6 overall, while Wahed Invest scores 4.6 in this catalog.
 Compare Shariah documentation, pricing, country availability, and the main workflow before choosing between them.

 Where is Sarwa available?+

 Sarwa is listed for 3 markets in this catalog.
-Country availability can change, so readers should confirm account access before signing up.
+Country availability can change, so confirm account access before signing up.

 Does Sarwa help with dividend purification or zakat?+

 Sarwa does not list purification or zakat as a primary feature in this catalog entry.
-Readers may need a separate calculator or guide for those obligations.
+You may need a separate calculator or guide for those obligations.

 Can Sarwa replace a broker?+